 Before submitting your manuscript to Incarceration, please ensure you have read the Aims & Scope.

 Articles should include an abstract and be no shorter than 7,000 words and no longer than 10,000 words, including all abstracts, footnotes, references and other matter.
 Tables, figures, photos count for 250 words.
 Submissions that are over this word count will be returned to authors for editing.
+The journal welcomes articles that draw on qualitative or quantitative data, and which are shaped by or engage thoroughly with relevant concepts, literature and theories.
+Manuscripts that are almost entirely descriptive will not be sent out for review.
 Other submissions can include think-pieces, extended book reviews, visual essays, interviews, dialogues, rejoinders to published articles, and reviews of documentary films, plays and exhibitions whose theme is incarceration (4,000 words, maximum).

 Please upload an abstract together with the manuscript.